andrewplummer/Sugar/CAUTION.md

   - `Object.isObject` will now no longer return true for class instances for the same reasons listed above.
 This also was intended behavior but was defective.

 - Level: Moderate
-  - `Array.sortBy` now performs a natural sort by default.
-This means numbers (any consecutive numbers, so this will include currency formatting, etc.) will sort as numbers, (2 before 100).
-If you don't want this behavior, set the flag `Array.AlphanumericSortNatural` to `false`.
+  - `String#normalize` is now deprecated, but still available as a separate script in the `lib/plugins` directory.

+- Level: Moderate
+  - Date ranges are now their own package (the "range" package), are not dependent on the Date package, and work on numbers and strings as well.

 - Level: Minor
   - Enumerable methods on object will now coerce primitive types.
 This means that `Object.findAll('foo')` will now treat `'foo'` as `new String('foo')`.
 This is reversed from the previous behavior which would error on primitive types and coerce objects to primitive types where possible.

 - Level: Minor
+  - `String#capitalize` passing the `all` flag now will not capitalize after an apostrophe.

+- Level: Very Minor
   - Date ranges that have an end that is less than the start are now no longer considered invalid, and can be iterated across in exactly the same manner.
 This means that ranges can now be iterated in reverse and .start and .end are no longer equivalent to .min and .max.

-- Level: Minor
+- Level: Very Minor
   - Removed `Number#upto` and `Number#downto` will now work on inverse ranges.
 In other words (1).downto(5) if represented as an array will now produce [1,2,3,4,5] even though 1 is less than 5 and the operator was "downto".
 It will also step through the range accordingly.

-- Level: Minor
-  - `String#capitalize` passing the `all` flag now will not capitalize after an apostrophe.

-- Level: Minor
-  - Date formatting tokens `z` and `zz` are now `Z` and `ZZ`.
-Additionally `zzz` was removed.

-- Level: Minor
-  - `Range#step` alias was removed.
-Use `Range#every` instead.

 - Level: Very Minor
   - Passing a regex to array matching methods like `findAll` will now match it directly against the element in the array, regardless of whether or not the matched element is a string or not.
 This makes the logic more straightforward but it also means that it will stringify the element before attempting to match.
 If, for example, you have instances of classes in the array and the regex is /t/, the /t/ will return true for that element as it will match the stringified "[object Object]" of the instance, which is likely not what you want, so caution is needed here.